-- 84 On this subject, see chapter 5 of this volume: "Composition and Structure of the Book of Revelation". - 85 Of no little significance is the fact that this was Jesus Christ's language too. - 86 Scholars who have argued for an original Semitic text have differed over whether the original was Hebrew or Aramaic.
-However, the presence of Aramaisms in Hebrew texts and Hebraisms in Aramaic texts found at Qumran and at other sites in the Judaean desert suggest the possibility that the original text of John's Revelation was in a mixed dialect, most probably Aramaic with many Hebraisms; cf. Stephen Fassberg in 'Which Semitic Language Did Jesus and Other Contemporary Jews Speak?', 274. - 87 E.g., at 9,11, the name of the angel of the abyss is given in the two languages, Aramaic/Hebrew and then Greek, confirming that the translation into Greek was made by the author himself, since no one except the author would take the risk of adding the name in Greek, in view of the warning at Rev 22,18-19.
+&lt;sup>82 Of no little significance is the fact that this was his Lord's language too.

+&lt;sup>83 Scholars who have argued for an original Semitic text have differed over whether the original was Hebrew or Aramaic.
+However, the presence of Aramaisms in Hebrew texts and Hebraisms in Aramaic texts found at Qumran and at other sites in the Judaean desert suggest the possibility that the original text of John's Revelation was in a mixed dialect, most probably Aramaic with many Hebraisms; cf. Stephen Fassberg in 'Which Semitic Language Did Jesus and Other Contemporary Jews Speak?', 274.

-Epilogue (22,6-21) and added them to the text he had just translated into Greek.
-This first complete draft in Greek was then handed over for proof reading, superficial correction and final drafting by a secretarial assistant, who could have consulted the author's original Aramaic version during this work.
-The most glaring translation mistakes entered at this stage, due to incomprehension of John's Greek draft and misreading of his original Aramaic script.
-It was surely to avoid errors of this kind, in addition to the reasons discussed above, that John had originally translated the text himself and then refused all but the most superficial changes to it.
+first in Aramaic, and then translated it into Greek himself, can be found in the text.
+Help from bilingual Aramaic-Greek speakers would have been available whenever it was needed.
+On completing this text, John composed and added the Prologue (Rev 1,1-9) and Epilogue (22,6-21), before submitting his text for correction by his companions, who were literate and bilingual and could have consulted the author, and his original accounts in Aramaic, during their work.
+The most glaring translation mistakes entered at this stage, due to their incomprehension of the text or misreading of John's handwriting.
+It was surely to avoid these kinds of errors (in addition to the reasons discussed above) that John had translated the text himself and then refused all but the most superficial changes to it.
 The only significant changes that were made involved the messages to the seven churches (Rev 2-3), which were purged of Semitisms and cast into a more polished Greek, no doubt so that they could be read and clearly understood in the churches.
 Finally a master copy was created and further changes could have occurred only in the process of copying.

-The Copying and Distribution of the Text
+The Copying of the Text

-The Risen Christ's command "Write in a book what you see and send it to the seven churches" (Rev 1,11) raises the important question of how John would eventually convey his 'book' to all seven churches.
-Is Christ asking him to painstakingly copy it six times and send it personally to all seven churches?
-Is he asking him to send it to one church with instructions to copy it and send the copy to the next, until all seven had received a copy, in which case how could he be sure each church had the meticulous copying skills and motivation to fulfil
+The Lord's command "Write in a book what you see and send it to the seven churches" (Rev 1,11) raises the important question of how John would eventually convey his 'book' to all seven churches.
+Is the Lord asking him to painstakingly copy it six times and send it personally to all seven churches?
+Is he asking him to send it to one church with instructions to copy it and send the copy to the next, until all seven had received a copy, in which case how could he be sure each church had the copying skills and motivation to fulfil the command which the Lord had entrusted to him, and to him alone?
+Or does the Lord's command not show awareness of an established Christian scribal centre, well known to John, and based in the city of Ephesus, the third most populous city of the Roman Empire?
+This last interpretation is the most satisfactory, for it gives John full authority and control over the copying and distribution of his book.
+He, or a trusted companion, simply had to dictate his final text to seven experienced copyists writing simultaneously, then check the seven copies for accuracy, make the necessary corrections, and finally dispatch each copy to the bishop of the appropriate church.
+A centrally organized manuscript production process seems to be very much in the Lord's mind when he issued this command to John (Rev 1,11) and proceeded to create a novel literary form by dictating seven messages to seven churches at the opening of a single document for the entire Church.